Goto main content

 Situation of the country

 Despite progress in education, health and poverty reduction, Bolivia remains one of the poorest countries in Latin America.
-People with disabilities are often marginalised.
-They are insufficiently integrated into Bolivian society.
+People with disabilities, often marginalised, are still insufficiently integrated into Bolivian society.

-However, despite this progress, Bolivia remains one of the countries with the highest rates of poverty (38.6%) and extreme poverty (16.8%).
-In addition, the incidence of violence against women and girls is particularly high, as is the number of teenage pregnancies.
-Inequalities and unemployment persist, and people with disabilities remain marginalised, suffering discrimination and a lack of access to the education system and vocational training.
-In addition, disability issues are not yet sufficiently taken into account in the country's public policies, which undermines access to services and respect for the rights of people with disabilities.
+However, despite this progress, Bolivia is still one of the countries with the highest rates of poverty (38.6%) and extreme poverty (16.8%).
+The incidence of violence against women and girls is particularly high, as is the number of teenage pregnancies.
+The quality of health services is patchy, insecurity is on the rise, and inequality and unemployment persist, particularly among the young.
+People with disabilities remain marginalised by society, suffering discrimination and a lack of access to the education system and vocational training.
+Disability issues are not yet sufficiently taken into account in the country's public policies, which undermines access to services and respect for the rights of people with disabilities.

-Bolivia is also regularly affected by natural disasters, and climate change is having a visible impact, particularly on agriculture, and disrupting the country’s economy.
-This is particularly true of the episodes of drought and flooding that recur periodically in the wake of the El Niño phenomenon.
+Lastly, Bolivia is also regularly affected by natural disasters and climate change is having a visible impact, particularly on agriculture, and disrupting the country’s economy.
+This is particularly true of the droughts and floods that recur periodically in the wake of the El Niño weather phenomenon.

 Programmed opened in: 2011